-The United States Centers for Disease Control and Prevention (CDC) does not recommend getting a herpes blood test as part of a regular screening for sexually transmitted infections (STIs).
+Blood testing can be done to find out if you have been exposed to the herpes virus.
+But it is not usually done as part of a regular screening for sexually transmitted infections (STIs).
 That's because a positive result only means you have been exposed to the virus.
-The test can't tell if you will get sores or if any sores you have are caused by the herpes virus.
-The test also can't tell if you can infect another person.
+The test can't tell if you will get sores or where on the body they might show up.
+The test also can't tell you if any sores you have are caused by the herpes virus.

 Why It Is Done

 A test for herpes may be done to:

 - Find out whether HSV is causing sores around the mouth or on the genitals.

 - Find out which virus type (HSV-1 or HSV-2) is causing sores around the mouth or on the genitals.

 - Find out whether the sex partner of a person with genital herpes may be infected with HSV.